For many of us, the hardest time of day to stick to your weight loss goals is at night.

-When you overeat before bed, your body is more likely to store those calories as fat, so it’s important to snack smart, both in terms of what you’re eating and how much you’re eating.
-But we know you don’t want snack on kale leaves so we compiled the following list of 13 late-night snacks that will satiate and satisfy without weighing you down.
+When you eat before bed, your body is more likely to store those calories as fat, so it’s important to snack smart, both in terms of what you’re eating and how much you’re eating.
+Below, we’ve compiled 15 healthy late-night snacks that will satiate and satisfy without weighing you down.

 Related: 15 Genius Ways To Eat Greek Yogurt

 Freezing fruit such as berries or bananas will resemble a sorbet-like treat to satisfy your sweet tooth.
 They’re also rich in fiber which increases satiety, and packed with healthy vitamins and antioxidants to boot.
 Plus, frozen bananas can be tossed in the food processor to make a homemade “nice” cream.
 Then add in some frozen berries once the bananas are smooth for a delicious fruity confection.

 Per ounce: 13 calories, 0 g fat, 3 g carbs, 2 g sugar, 3 mg sodium, 1 g fiber, 0 g protein